aaalexandriaaa/chrominia/README.md

 ![chrominia](public/images/chrominialogodraft2black.png)
-# A Social App for Miniature Painters
+# A Social App and Project Tracker for Miniature Painters

 ## Not like, painters who are miniature.